-In partnership the Coles College of Business, we now offer a dual degree program the combines the skills of the Master of Science in Conflict Management and the Master of Business Administration.
-The MSCM/MBA dual degree prepares students for competitive leadership and managerial positions in careers requiring extensive understanding and interaction with conflict management and business acumen.
+A unique partnership between the Coles College of Business, the School of Conflict Management, Peacebuilding, and Development offers students the opportunity to earn a dual degree that integrates the skills of the Conflict Management (MSCM) and Business Administration (MBA) programs.
+The MSCM/MBA dual degree prepares students for competitive leadership and managerial careers in corporate and non-profit sectors domestically or internationally.

 To be admitted into the dual degree program, the applicant must specify the option at the time of application to the Graduate School.
-Students interested in applying for the MBA-MSCM dual degree program should consult with both the MSCM Director and MBA Director with regard to admission requirements and required courses.
+Students interested in applying for the Masters in Business Administration (MBA)-MS in Conflict Management dual degree program should consult with both the MS in Conflict Management Director and MBA Director with regard to admission requirements and required courses.
+Applicants will be reviewed individually by both Program Directors.

-The Admission Requirements are the same as the Admission Requirements for regular MSCM students except students must take the Graduate Management Admission Test (GMAT).
+The Admission Requirements are the same as the Admission Requirements for regular MS in Conflict Management students except students must take the Graduate Management Admission Test (GMAT).

 The GMAT is a standardized assessment of preparation for advanced study in business.
 For more information, visit The Graduate Management Admissions Council (GMAC).
-For all MSCM/MBA dual degree program applicants, the Coles College offers a complimentary four-session GMAT Prep Seminar (capacity limits apply).
+For all MS in Conflict Management/MBA dual degree program applicants, the Coles College offers a complimentary four-session GMAT Prep Seminar (capacity limits apply).
 CLICK HERE FOR INFORMATION.

 The program consists of a minimum of 53 hours of graduate study of which 27 hours are in areas of Business Administration and 26 hours are in Conflict Management.
 Additional credit hours may be taken depending on each student’s academic background.
 It generally takes approximately three years to earn both degrees for a full-time student.

-Students will be required to take the core courses from both MBA and MSCM programs as well as two electives in the Coles College of Business:
+Students will be required to take the core courses from both MBA and MS in Conflict Management programs as well as two electives in the Coles College of Business:

 orAdvanced International Mediation Clinic